kcl-ddh/kiln/docs/source/index.rst

 Kiln is developed and maintained by a team at the Department of Digital Humanities (DDH), King’s College London.
-Over the past years and versions, Kiln (formerly called Kiln) has been used to generate more than 50 websites which have very different source materials and customised functionality.
+Over the past years and versions, Kiln (formerly called xMod) has been used to generate more than 50 websites which have very different source materials and customised functionality.
 Since DDH has in-house guidelines for using TEI P5 to create websites, Kiln makes use of certain TEI markup conventions.
 However, it has been adapted to work on